 Sir Digby Dent

 1739-1817.
 He was born in Portsmouth, Hampshire, on 16 November 1739, the son of Captain Cotton Dent who died in January 1761 when a captain of Greenwich Hospital, and of his wife Catherine Bowerbank.
-He was the nephew of Commodore Digby Dent who briefly held the post of comptroller of the Navy in 1756 and served as an extra commissioner of the Navy until his death in June 1761.
+He was the nephew of Commodore Digby Dent, who briefly held the post of comptroller of the Navy in 1756 and served as an extra commissioner of the Navy until his death in June 1761.
 His grandfather was Commodore Digby Dent, who died in 1737.

 In May 1763 Dent recommissioned the Deal Castle 24, being sent on a diplomatic mission to Cadiz in September and returning in the following year.
 From October 1765 until March 1766 he was indisposed through illness and Lieutenant William Blair commanded in his stead.
-He was based in the Medway during 1766, and went on half-pay until joining the Boreas 28 in the Channel during 1768.
-Unfortunately this ship was condemned before the end of its commission, so instead in April 1770 he joined the Dolphin 24, going out to the East Indies via Brazil in May and remaining with her for the next two years.
-In early 1773 he was appointed to the Seahorse 20, prior to her being paid off in June.
+He was based in the Medway during 1766, and he went on half-pay until joining the Boreas 28 in the Channel during May 1768.
+After going out on a cruise she sprung a leak, and once taken into Portsmouth to be overhauled in August she was condemned.

-At the end of 1778 he was appointed to the Vigilant 64 in succession to Captain Robert Brice Kingsmill who had resigned the command on account of the court-martial of Admiral Hon.
+In December 1778 he was appointed to the Vigilant 64 in succession to Captain Robert Brice Kingsmill who had resigned the command in protest at the court-martial of Admiral Hon.
 Augustus Keppel.
-He took this vessel out to the Leeward Islands under the orders of Commodore Joshua Rowley in December, and was present at the Battle of Grenada on 6 July 1779, although his ship did not suffer any casualties as it had been detached to protect the transports.
-He then joined the Royal Oak 74 in the Leeward Islands and brought her home for repairs that were effected at Portsmouth that winter.
+He took this vessel out to the Leeward Islands under the orders of Commodore Joshua Rowley that month, and was present at the Battle of Grenada on 6 July 1779, although his ship did not suffer any casualties as it had been detached to protect the transports.
+He then joined the Royal Oak 74 in August, and he brought her home with the Leeward Islands convoy for repairs that were effected at Portsmouth that winter.

 He went on to command the Repulse in the Channel fleet, at the relief of Gibraltar on 12 April 1781, and during the Channel fleet’s campaign from June-November.
 Towards the end of the year he was appointed to the Cumberland 74, but he almost immediately invalided from her when she was ordered to join Commodore Sir Richard Bickerton’s reinforcements for the East Indies station, being succeeded by Captain William Allen.